MikeWoodward/UT330B/Documentation/documentation.rst

 Limitations
 -----------

-I couldn’t find a reliable way to uniquely identify the UT330 device, so I used the pid and vid values returned by ?????.
-This might not uniquely identify the device because it’s possible that other USB devices report the same values.
+I couldn’t find a reliable way to uniquely identify the UT330 device, so I used the pid and vid values returned byserial.tools.list_ports.comports This might not uniquely identify the device because it’s possible that other USB devices report the same values.
 I’m open to suggestions for uniquely identifying UT330 devices.

 I couldn’t identify the use of all bytes in the responses.
-For example, when reading the XXX, I don’t know what bytes YYYY are.
+For example, when reading the configuration, I don’t know what bytes 15-19 are.
 In all cases where I couldn't identify what bytes are used for, I've put comments in the code.
 If anyone knows, please let me know.

 The UT330B and variants
 -----------------------